suguruTakahashi-1234/framework-independent-architecture/README.md

   - When using `protocol`, the use of `some` instead of `any` requires type resolution, which increases the complexity of the code.
 - **Increase boiler code**:
   - A lot of boilerplate code is needed to implement the architecture, even for a single simple View.
-- **Prepare DI container for mocks**:
+- **Prepare Mock DI Container**:
-  - Mock DI containers must be modified each time a dependency changes.
+  - Mock DI Container must be modified each time a dependency changes.
 This is a frequent and time-consuming task.
 - **View testing constraints**:
   - View testing can be done by running tests in XCUITest or visually in Xcode Previews.
     - XCUITest has a long execution time and is less maintainable when multiple test cases are created or modified.